 The Management Discussion and Analysis of Financial Condition and Results of Operations contain certain statements that may be deemed "forward-looking statements".
 All statements in this document, other than statements of historical fact, that address events or developments that the Company expects to occur, are forward looking statements.
-Forward looking statements are statements that are not historical facts and are generally, but not always, identified by the words "expects", "plans", "anticipates", "believes", "intends", "lestimates", "projects", "potential", "interprets" and similar expressions, or that events or conditions "will", "would", "may", "could" or "should" occur.
+Forward looking statements are statements that are not historical facts and are generally, but not always, identified by the words "expects", "plans", "anticipates", "believes", "intends", "would", "may", "could" or "should" occur.
 Forward-looking statements in this document include statements regarding future exploration programs and joint venture partner participation, liquidity and effects of accounting policy changes.
-Although the Company believes the expectations expressed in such forward-looking statements are based on reasonable assumptions, such statements are not guarantees of future performance and actual results may differ materially from those in forward-looking statements.
+Although the Company believes the expectations expressed in such forward-looking statements are based on reasonable assumptions, such statements are not guarantees of future performance and actual results to differ materially from those in forward-looking statements.
 Factors that could cause the actual results to differ materially from those in forward-looking statements include market prices, exploitation and exploration success, continued availability of capital and financing, inability to obtain required regulatory or governmental approvals and general economic, market or business conditions.
-Investors are cautioned that any such statements are not guarantees of future performance and actual results or developments may differ materially from those projected in the forward-looking statements.
-Forward-looking statements are based on beliefs, estimates and opinions of the Company's management on the date the statements are made.
-The Company undertakes no obligations to update these forward-looking statements in the even that management's beliefs, estimates or opinions, or other factors, should change except as required by law.
+Investors are cautioned that any such statements are no guarantees of future performance and actual results or developments are no guarantees of future performance and actual approvals and general economic, market or business conditions.
+Investors are cautioned that any such statements are no guarantees of future performance and actual results or developments are no guarantees of future performance and actual results or developments are no guarantees of future performance and actual approvals and general economic, market or business conditions.